mckimmh/mckimmh.github.io/_posts/2023-10-04-pymc-bayesian-spectral-model.md

 ## Conclusion

 Bayesian spectral models may be used to infer the parameters of the spectrum of an astronomical source, such as a star.
-PyMC is very helpful for quickly defining a model and sampling its posterior distribution.
+PyMC is helpful for defining a model and sampling its posterior distribution.
 It's a good idea to have separate files for sampling the posterior distribution and analysing the samples.

+## References

+van Dyk, D. A. and Kang, H. (2004).
+Highly Structured Models for Spectral Analysis in High-Energy Astrophysics.
+Statistical Science, 19(2):275 – 293.